 In this video series, Dr. Brianne Grogan, better known as Dr. Bri, shares her top tips on healing and strengthening the muscles of the pelvis.
 As you may be familiar, maintaining pelvic health can be essential for people with chronic UTI or lower urinary tract symptoms.

-Dr. Bri is a leading voice in the field of pelvic health with over 200k YouTube subscribers.
+Dr. Bri is a leading voice in the field of pelvic health with at-home pelvic floor programs and over 300k YouTube subscribers.
 She offers a positive and friendly approach to improving your pelvic floor from home.

 Dr. Bri’s own experience with pelvic health during and after pregnancy inspired her career in pelvic floor physical therapy.
 Through FemFusion Fitness and her YouTube channel, she uses dance and movement to help people improve their fitness in a fun and accessible way, while also engaging their pelvic floor.

 Using models to help explain the muscles of the pelvis, Dr. Bri describes how they relate to organs such as the bladder.
 She also provides useful recommendations on how to strengthen these muscles and improve pelvic support, without worsening UTI symptoms.

 Browse the summaries of our interview with Dr. Bri or check out our full video interview directly on YouTube.
 Don’t forget to hit ‘subscribe’ while you’re there.

 - Anatomy of Muscles of the Pelvis >>>>

 - Why is it Important to Strengthen Muscles of the Pelvic Floor >>>>